arpinum-oss/shebang-unit/docker/default/README.md

     docker run --rm -v "$(pwd):/src" michaelborde/shebang-unit

+You can pass arguments to *shebang-unit* with `SBU_OPTS` env variable.

-Arguments are passed to shebang-unit.
-Ex with reporter and color options:
+Example with reporter and color options:

     docker run --rm -v "$(pwd):/src" -e SBU_OPTS="-r=dots -c=no" michaelborde/shebang-unit

 ## Lightweight image

-Default image is based on ubuntu but you can also use the *light* tag based on Alpine.
+Default image is based on ubuntu but you can also use the `light` tag based on Alpine.
 If your project is a pure Bash kata, the small set of binaries should work.

 [shebang-unit]: https://github.com/arpinum/shebang-unit